BCLab-UNM/Swarmathon-Docs/Competition Rules.md

     4.2.
-At the beginning of each round, each team’s robots will be placed **roughly** 50 cm from the edge of the collection zone and **roughly** equidistant from one another, with each robot facing in toward the center of the collection zone, then the robots will be turned on.
-Teams should **not** expect any robot to be placed in any specific position, nor should they expect the arena itself to be oriented in any specific direction.
+At the beginning of each round, each team’s robots will be placed **roughly** 50 cm from the edge of the collection znoe with each robot facing in toward the center of the collection zone.
+Teams should **not** expect a particular placement of robots about the collection zone other than their orientation towards the collection zone, nor should they expect the arena itself to be oriented in any specific direction.